jlewis-89/Milestone-Project-2/README.md

 * It is possible to have 3 cards flipped at the same time if selecting 1 then two then unselecting 1 and the selecting another 2 cards
   -No fix implemented at this stage

+* It is possible to cheat by setting the gameObject.bank = 2000; and completing the next round
+  - No fix implemented

 ## Credit
 Email JS [Code Institute]
 Card Game [https://www.youtube.com/watch?v=xWdkt6KSirw]